 Bottom Line for Portland

 “I really believe that pound for pound NCA is one of the most effective environmental organizations in Oregon.
 We've made substantial progress on air quality in our local community and across the state and Neighbors for Clean Air, because of their relentless advocacy and smart, fact-based approach to policy-making, is responsible for a lot of that success.”
-Deborah Kafoury, Chair, Multnomah County Commission
+Deborah Kafoury, Former Chair, Multnomah County Commission

 Diversity, Equity, and Inclusion

 In Oregon, due to a long and enduring history of unjust land allocation and red lining, BIPOC and low income communities are exposed to rates of diesel pollution exceeding those in whiter, more affluent communities by 2-3 times.
 Despite this, the majority of decisions about air quality are made in rooms that are not accessible to limited English speakers, young people, people in the midst of poverty, or BIPOC community members.
 In Oregon, these rooms are in local government committees or at our capitol, Salem, either at the state legislature or in commission meetings for Oregon DEQ.
 While often inaccessible for minority community members, paid industry representatives are overrepresented.
 We hope to change, fundamentally, the way that entities like DEQ, local jurisdictions and industry engage with the communities that have been consistently excluded.